 There are a few reasons why now is the right time for me to tackle this part of my family tree.

 To begin, the Ball family is what I refer to as a ‘linking family’.
 Part of the Premier League of colonial Virginian families, the Balls were a part of the Who’s Who of 17th and 18th Century Virginia.
 Almost a century’s worth of labyrinthine marriages connects the Balls to families like Byrd, Carter, Chinn, Churchill, Custis, Edwards, Fox, Lewis, Lee, Mottram, Parke, Payne, Roane, Shackelford, Spencer, Stewart, Sa(u)nders, Washington, etc. Understanding how the Balls are related to each enables me to understand how I am connected to all of these families.

 There’s a practical reason for the research.
 And it has nothing to do with famous or illustrious relations.
 On the one hand, this is my family and, like any genealogist, it’s about having an accurate family tree.
-On the other hand, these families were the largest slave holders in Virginia.
+On the other hand, these families were the largest slaveholders in Virginia.
 More than a few of the men from these families sired children with their slaves.
-Which explains why I have so many DNA cousins, both black and white, who are connected to these families.
-For instance, I have a dozen or so African American Custis DNA matches on AncestryDNA, Gedmatch and FamilyTree DNA.
+This explains why I have so many DNA cousins, both black and white, who are connected to these families.
+For instance, I have a dozen or so African American Custis DNA matches on AncestryDNA, Gedmatch, and FamilyTree DNA.
 That’s on top of the two dozen or so white DNA Custis cousin matches on the same DNA services.

 The connection lies somewhere within this side of my family tree.

 There are a few reasons why this will be a daunting task: